How do I Answer a Lawsuit for Debt Collection?

 A. The Caption

 Look at your Summons and Complaint.
 They have a heading that gives information about the case.
 This heading is the "caption."
-All court papers, including the Summons, the Complaint, and your Answer, are called "pleadings."
+All court papers, including the Summons, the Complaint, and your Answer, are "pleadings."
 All pleadings use this kind of caption.

 The caption looks like this: